Maggie Lindemann Bares All In Fishnet Bodysuit To Promote Debut EP

 In the tags, she credited her boyfriend Brandon Arreaga, who is a member of boy band Pretty Much, for the photography.

-In the span of hours, her post racked up more than and over comments, proving to be very popular with her 4.4 million followers.
+In the span of 16 hours, her post racked up more than 360,000 likes and over 2,000 comments, proving to be very popular with her 4.4 million followers.

 “YOU’RE SO HOT MAGGIE OMG,” one user wrote passionately in capital letters.